New York is pretty amazing year-round, but there’s one time in particular you have to experience at least once: the winter holiday season.

-Attention snow bunnies!
+Attention, snow bunnies!
 Eataly brought back their much-anticipated holiday rooftop restaurant, brimming with festivity and Christmas cheer, in the theme of an Italian Alps ski lodge.
-It’s absolutely gorgeous and the menu is mouth-watering.
-Don’t worry about piling on the sweaters, either—this bright and beautiful space is fully heated through the winter.
+It’s gorgeous to behold and the menu is mouth-watering.
+Don’t worry about piling on the sweaters, either.
+This bright and beautiful space is fully heated through the winter.

 Baita @ Eataly.
 Open now!
 Hours: Sunday—Thursday, 11:30AM—11PM; Friday—Saturday, 11:30AM—12AM.
 200 5th Ave, New York, NY 10010.
 See the menu & make reservations here.